-- Use fun activities to get your kids to do something.
-For example, if you want your stubborn kid to put their toys away, start doing it yourself and ask them to be your “special helper”.
+- Use fun activities to get your children to do something.
+For example, if you want your stubborn child to put their toys away, start doing it yourself and ask them to be your “special helper”.

-- You could also time the activity and challenge the kid to put the toys away faster than you can.
+- You could also time the activity and challenge the child to put the toys away faster than you can.
 This is a sneaky trick that mostly works.

 - Negotiation need not necessarily mean that you always give in to their demands.
 It’s all about being considerate and practical.

-- For example, your child may not be willing to go to bed at the set hour.
+- For example, your child may not be willing to go to bed at a set hour.
 Rather than insisting, try and negotiate a bedtime that suits both of you.